 These are our most frequent events (generally monthly) and are the backbone of our organization.
 The recitals consist of soloists or ensembles, of amateur or professional-level classical musicians.
 Over the course of these recitals (2 hours including an intermission), you'll hear music, socialize/network, and hopefully pick up some useful tips on performing.
 Of course, we also emphasize overcoming stage fright, something that afflicts a large number of amateur musicians.

 We use a recital structure, in that performers (solo or ensemble) prepare pieces to perform at our recitals, and we use a previously determined program and order.
 In other words, we try to recreate the recital experience, so it’s not an “open mic” format, although we're a bit less stuffy than your usual concert.
-These take place at Opera America, and are open to all performers – if you’d like to play, please contact us at email@example.com.
+These take place at Opera America, and are open to all performers – if you’d like to play, please use the ACMA Recital Scheduler or contact us at email@example.com.

 At least once a year, we hold a special recital at Carnegie Hall – there is an annual audition in order to play in this concert(s).